How to Install Opera Browser on Fedora 40 or 39

 Enable Flathub for Opera Browser Installation

 With Flatpak installed, the next step is to add Flathub, a key repository for Flatpak applications.
-Flathub provides access to a broad spectrum of applications, including the Opera Browser.
+Flathub provides access to various applications, including the Opera Browser.
 Use this command to integrate Flathub into your system:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo